6 Examples Of IoT Devices You’ll Use In The Next 10 Years

 This reduces costs for warehouse administrators as they don’t go into work one day to find Machine 32B swinging Jerry the work experience kid around by his ankles, and can repair machines before they actually break.

 Now we have an increase in the amount of “smart” cars on the road that include computers and sensors inside them, we can apply this same logic to your trusty automobile.
+In the UK alone, 25 cars breakdown a year breakdown on the motorway every hour.
+Fixing this issue is a huge business opportunity.

 Instead of breaking down in a forgotten corner of the world and being hunted by chainsaw-wielding cannibals, in the future, your car will be able to tell you via an app or an email that it is need of repair, an oil change or that one of the cannibals is hiding in the backseat, before any of those equally bad situations arises, saving you time, money and the experience of becoming a stew.

-2) Smart homes to reduce energy usage
+Internet of Things example #2 - Smart homes to reduce energy usage

 I once lived in an apartment that genuinely had a breeze in it because the windows were so bad and a family of tap-dancing pigeons that lived in the attic.